You-Gao/Blog/_life/2025-06-23-art-titles.md

 # Why Do Artworks Need Titles?

-Do all artwork have titles?
+Do all artworks have titles?
 What is the point of them?
 Does it add anything to the painting?
 The answer is yes and no[^1].

 A hallmark of "*modern art*" is a sense of obscurantism.
 The more metaphorical your work, the better the piece is.
-Having a title in this situation is helpful, insofar as having the artist them self explain the work.
+Having a title in this situation is helpful, insofar as having the artist themselves explain the work.
 For all I care, paint a rock and title the piece "*me*".
 The title provides something to work off.

 On the other hand, there are artists who can paint the "*ineffable*".
 There isn't a need to title a painting of a Tree "*Tree 06.23*", unless the work is within a collection.
 With the collection holding the meaning.